- Traditional development structures and processes are often siloed, costly, slow and miss their market.

 Behind the scenes, the team have modernised by automating processes that don’t need human thinking or creativity.
 The business has invested in agile processes and modular, scalable and automated technologies.
 This means Jenny and Barry can work together to continuously — and carefully, with automated testing —deploy updates.

 With the business objectives aligned to the team’s everyday work, fewer internal and external metrics are needed to drive action and learning.
 Customer value becomes the most important measure — for everyone.
 To drive simplicity, focus and adaptability, teams are also learning to select the set of metrics that matters at each stage of a product/service lifecycle.

 BizDevOps is a common-sense approach to the product lifecycle.
-Its cultural, structural and technological approach (or business, experience and technology in BXT speak) allows for quick releases, pivots, and ultimately, customer happiness.
+Its cultural, structural and technological approach allows for quick releases, pivots, and ultimately, customer happiness.
 Even if you don’t see customers wandering the halls of your office to collaborate with engineers, the basic concepts can be applied in any organisation working with software.
 If you recognise any of the issues that Ravi, Barry and Jenny encounter in your own organisation, or worse, you’ve heard feedback similar to Ying’s from your customers, it’s time to think about a BizDevOps implementation.